21 Blogging Myths You Should Know Before Starting a Blog

 1. Blogging is a Cup of Cake

-When I start blogging one common thing in my mind was, Blogging is very easy.
+When I started blogging, one common thing in my mind was, Blogging is very easy.
 It’s easy to create great blog posts that readers like and share.
-But it is not when you have no experience about articles writing.
-In blogging you must know graphic designing for creating post images, should be enough proficient in English, Technical knowledge How-Now, etc.
+But it is not when you have no experience with article writing.

-Blogging is a Cup of Cake when you have a passion for learning new things.
-Otherwise, it’s a tough job to manage a blog individually, and chances are you will leave it soon.
+Blogging is a cup of cake when you are a passionate learner of new things every day.
+Otherwise, managing a blog individually is a tough job, and chances are you will leave it soon.

 2. Publish Stuff Every Day